 Currently, the core focus of most businesses is higher profit margins.
 Modern slavery leads to higher profit margins.
 It’s estimated that the annual profits from modern day slavery are US$150 billion.

 However, Matt Friedman believes that businesses can do better.
 The private sector has a critical role to play in removing modern slavery from supply chains.
+Businesses can easily impact modern slavery.
 The Mekong Club brings together businesses across 4 main industry associations.
 Banking, Manufacturing, Hospitality and Retail.
 This model allows businesses to network.
 They can share best practice and work out strategic, business-oriented solutions to modern slavery.
 The Mekong Club has developed 11 corporate tools that can be used by businesses to help them discover and limit modern slavery in their supply chains.

 The Freedom Hub is strongly for this approach too, with a commitment to a slavery-free supply chain in their cafes.

-Australian businesses can learn more about eradicating modern slavery from their supply chains through the tools and resources on The Mekong Club’s website.
+Australian businesses can learn more about impacting modern slavery from their supply chains through the tools and resources on The Mekong Club’s website.

 Stop the Traffik